 The event is based at Rydal Hall (OS Map Ref: NY 365 063).

-This attractive campsite is in the heart of the Lake District, close to Rydal Water, and is a short walk northwest of the town of Ambleside, which has many shops for both food and equipment shopping.
+This campsite is in the heart of the Lake District, close to Rydal Water, and is a short walk northwest of the town of Ambleside, which has many shops for both food and equipment shopping.

 Winter Camp and Training

 Prior to Hillcraft at Easter there is Winter Camp (including the Pre-course meeting) and a team Shakedown Hike.

 Winter Camp is a 2-night camp at Hopehill running over the weekend of 3rd – 5th February 2023 where all participants learn and develop a range of skills in preparation for Hillcraft.

 All Scouts and first-time Hillcraft Explorers, Network and Leaders MUST attend Gravesham Winter Camp.

 Full details of Winter Camp can be found via the left-hand button below.
 Sign up for the event can be completed via the right-hand button.